 The UPS Earn and Learn tuition program is more financially beneficial for students who choose to start at JCTC where current Kentucky resident tuition and fees for 12 credit hours is significantly less expensive than UofL tuition.
 Review the JCTC and UofL tuition rates for more information.
 JCTC students are encouraged to register with ULtra (UofL Transfer office on the JCTC campus) to begin planning for eventual transfer to UofL.
 Students whose status changes from DACA to U.S. citizen or eligible non-citizen may then meet eligibility requirements to participate in MC.

-You must work through established semester employment commitment dates and earn eligible grades to receive the tuition benefit.
+You must be actively employed at UPS by the established semester hire-by-date, work through established semester employment commitment dates, and earn eligible grades to receive the tuition benefit.

 To receive the tuition benefit you must meet program/school admission and employment requirements and fulfill the terms of the Student Agreement.
-If you do not work through the employment commitment dates listed on your MC Student Agreement, please be advised that you will be financially responsible for the tuition incurred for the semester in question.
-In order to be eligible for the tuition benefit, you must be employed through the work commitment dates listed below*:
+If you are not an active employee by the established semester hire-by-dates listed below and if you do not work through the established semester employment commitment dates listed on your MC Student Agreement, be advised that you will be financially responsible for the tuition incurred for the semester in question.
+In order to be eligible for the tuition benefit, you must be actively employed by the semester hire-by-dates and work through the semester employment commitment dates listed below*:

 - May 31 for Spring